j0rd1s3rr4n0/Segurata/README.md

-Sure!
-Here's the complete README translated into English:

----

 # **Segurata - Restricted Terminal**

 **Segurata** is a custom terminal that restricts the use of commands to those previously specified.
 This project is ideal for situations where you want to create a controlled execution environment, limiting the actions of the user to increase security.